 - Have the ability to evidence taxable income for at least 3 years at or above a specific income threshold.

-- Comply with the original visa conditions under the initial Subclass 491 visa.
+- Comply with the original visa conditions under the subclass 491 visa.

 A Three-Part Process

-Unlike most visa applications, the General Skilled Migration category is unique due to its three components:
+Unlike most visa applications, the General Skilled Migration program is unique in that it’s broken into three components:

 - Accepting an Invitation to Apply